unjica/unjica/documentation/project-overview.md

 - Filters news from the last hour or falls back to the latest news items
 - Transforms raw API data into a standardized internal format
 - Includes fallback mechanisms with mock data when API access is limited
+- Implements a 15-minute cache to optimize API usage

 ### 2. Content Analysis
 - Analyzes collected news items to identify: